MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-applications.md

 - Use search
 - Select **Retry installation**

 **Possible cause:**  Ensure that [Update Rollup for Microsoft Endpoint Configuration Manager version 2002](https://support.microsoft.com/help/4560496/) and the corresponding version of the console is installed.
-For more information, see [prerequisties for installing an application from the admin center](applications.md#prerequisites).
+For more information, see [prerequisites for installing an application from the admin center](applications.md#prerequisites).

 ## Known issues